nglaszik/docwatch/README.md

 sudo ./install.sh
 ```

-This will:
-- Install the backend binaries to `/usr/local/bin`
-- Set up working directories at `/opt/docwatch`
-- Initialize an empty production database
-- Install frontend assets and migrations
-- The server is not running since you need to first set up authentication
+The server is not running yet since you need to first set up authentication

 ### 4. Post-install required setup